 Fully Loaded CAC = $50,000 ÷ 500 = $100 per customer

-Common Mistakes That Inflate or Deflate Your CAC
+What Are Common Mistakes That Inflate or Deflate Your CAC?

 1. Mistake 1: Excluding salaries.
 Brian Balfour, former VP of Growth at HubSpot, identifies this as the most common error.
 Your marketing team's time is a real acquisition cost — ignoring it makes your CAC look deceptively low and leads to underinvestment in the wrong areas.

 2. Mistake 2: Including returning customers.
 Only count net-new customers in the denominator.
-Including repeat buyers makes your CAC look artificially low and hides the true cost of reaching new audiences.
+Including repeat buyers makes your CAC look artificially low and hides the true cost of reaching new audiences, as Shopify's CAC guide explains.

 3. Mistake 3: Ignoring time lag.
 If your conversion cycle is 60 days, the customers you acquired this month were driven by spend from two months ago.
 Offset your calculation accordingly — match spend periods to acquisition periods.